mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 Krakow is brand new; I definitely recommend you to take this route.
 Avoid the "Warsaw - Czestochowa - Katowice" route - the concrete blocks forming the road are completely destroyed, I was surprised that my wheels did not fell off.
+Yet, the highway is being upgraded as of 2021 - in 2022+ this route may be viable.

 The [Orlen Charge](https://orlencharge.orlen.pl/#/portal/locations) is network of CCS, Type 2 and CHAdeMO chargers placed on Orlen gas pumps which comes handy